silverstripe/silverstripe-framework/docs/en/reference/templates.md

 There are cases where this can be unhelpful.
 HTML fragments created from Ajax responses are the most common.
-In these situations, you can disable fragment link rewriting like so:
+In these situations, you can disable fragment link rewriting by setting the `SSViewer.rewrite_hash_links` configuration value to `false`.

-	:::php
-	SSViewer::setOption('rewriteHashlinks', false);

 ### More Advanced Controls